7WaySecurity/cloud_osint/README.md

-# cloud_osint
+# Cloud OSINT

-A repository with informtion related to Cloud Osint
+A repository with informtion related to differnet resources related with Cloud Osint

 ## **Google dorks**